StarpTech/k8s-gitops/README.md

 ## Closing words

 :checkered_flag:!
-You have an automated CI/CD GitOps workflow to manage an microservice architecture at any scale and **without** relying on server components like a kubernetes operator.
+You have an automated CI/CD GitOps workflow to manage an microservice architecture at any scale.
+We don't rely on server components like a kubernetes operator.
+Many pieces can be replaced by other tools.

 The proposed solution is highly opinionated and I appreciate any feedback.
 Feel free to open an issue.